moxvallix/moxlib/README.md

 Functions, if they output anything, will write to `output`.
 Optionally, they might also record their success to a `success` tag, although not all functions implement this.

+Some functions and modules are marked as "experimental".
+These require [Moxlib Exp](https://github.com/moxvallix/moxlib-exp) to function.

 ### Modules
 #### Helpers
 [See documentation...](https://github.com/moxvallix/moxlib/blob/main/docs/helpers.md)